Contents

 [TTP] Stateless nftables rules applied (Table: inet ttp).

-[TTP] DNS set via resolvectl on interface ens3.
+[TTP] DNS set via overlay on interface ens3.

 [TTP] Waiting for Tor to bootstrap...
 100%